 SUBSTITUTIONS: You can use whole-grain spelt flour.
 Just know that the cake won't be as bright yellow.
 All-purpose flour also works fine.

-SUBSTITUTIONS: 1 cup of white sugar = 1 ⅓ cup of erythritol (30% more).
-Use it to calculate the amount as you see fit, if you're using other dry sweetener.
+SUBSTITUTIONS: 1 cup of white sugar = 1 ⅓ cups of erythritol (30% more).
+Use it to calculate the amount as you see fit if you're using another dry sweetener.

 Raspberry - Fresh or frozen work beautifully in this.

 Utensils To Use

 Loaf pan - I love this 5x9-inch loaf pan and have been using it for years.
 You can tell from the look.
 This is perfect for the amount of ingredients in this recipe.
 Due to its silver or lighter color, it reflects the heat.
 That means that it cooks the cake slower, doesn't make it too brown, and also makes it easier to control so the cake doesn't get dry.

 Portable oven thermometer - Each oven heats differently, although it could be showing the same temperature.
 Yours is not the same as mine.
 I strongly recommend you use a portable oven thermometer to make sure the temperature that you're using is accurate.
 I use it every single time I use the oven.
 Having the right temperature will determine if the cake is beautifully baked or a disaster.